Organize & Clean

 You want your bedroom to be a haven.
 But those cozy comforts, like rugs and blankets, are the things in a home that can generate the most amount of dust.

 “Some rooms may have a tendency to collect more dust due to the contents of the room.
-Bedrooms are often heavy on things like curtains, rugs, throw pillows, plush chairs and even stuffed animals, ” said Mariliee Nelson, the co-founder of cleaning company Branch Basics.
+Bedrooms are often heavy on things like curtains, rugs, throw pillows, plush chairs, and even stuffed animals,” says Mariliee Nelson, the co-founder of cleaning company Branch Basics.
 “The bedroom, for example, has a tendency to generate dust from the bedding fibers, dust mites, and skin cells.
 If a room has carpet and other upholstered furniture, dust levels increase even more.”

 To keep a handle on it, make sure you’re washing bedding regularly (including your pillows), and vacuuming carpets and rugs often (with a clean filter on your vacuum).
 You could also consider not making your bed: Skipping your morning bed-tidying routine helps your sheets air out better throughout the day, which could kill dust mites lurking within.